Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Control System

 \subsection{MPC Based Training with VCR}

 Our control policy is based on MPC and attempts to minimize a cost function defined as the difference between target image $I_G$ and predicted images $\hat{I}(i)$ on the prediction horizon $\mathcal{T}=\{1,\ldots,N\}$~\cite{hirose2019deep}.
-By minimizing the image difference in training, the trained policy can lead the end effector to the position of $I_G$.
+By minimizing the image difference in training, the trained policy can move the robot to match the current vision $I(0)$ with $I_G$.

 First, only VUNet-6DoF (shadowed part in Fig.~\ref{fig:vunet-polinet}) is trained to predict $N$ images conditioned on virtual $N$ step 6-DoF actions $\{\mathbf{a}(i)\}_{i\in\mathcal{T}}$, through minimizing mean absolute pixel difference $J_v$: